scenerystack/community/docs/reference/api/tambo/phetAudioContext.md

 # phetAudioContext

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/phetAudioContext.ts](https://github.com/phetsims/tambo/blob/main/js/phetAudioContext.ts) for the most up-to-date information.

 ## Overview

 `phetAudioContext` is a singleton instance of a Web Audio context that is used for all Web Audio interaction within